2019 Women Farm to Food Business Competition

 - Runner-up 2: $5,000

-- February 26-27, 2019 - Top 4 applicants present business pitch at NASDA Winter Policy Conference in Arlington, Virginia (travel will be provided by the NASDA Foundation)
+- February 26-27, 2019: Final Four teams compete in finals round at NASDA Winter Policy Conference in Arlington, Virginia.
+Travel will be provided by the NASDA Foundation.

 Women in Agriculture Survey